bonndan/api-checklist/README.md

 # api-checklist
 Checklist for HTTP REST API design.
 Based on [The Api Checklist Blog Post](https://mathieu.fenniak.net/the-api-checklist) by Mathieu Fenniak.
+Make sure to have a look a [The REST cookbook](http://restcookbook.com/).

 ## HTTP